qyang-nj/llios/README.md

-# Lower Level iOS
+# Low Level iOS
-This repo is mostly my study notes about lower level iOS.
+This repo is mostly my study notes about low level iOS.

 If you find anything in my notes is incorrect, please create an [issue](https://github.com/qyang-nj/llios/issues)!
 If you have any questions, feel free to use [Discussions](https://github.com/qyang-nj/llios/discussions) so that we can learn something together.